colloquet/colloquet.github.io/_posts/2014-05-25-how-to-generate-generic-menu-icon-for-web-page.md

 ---
 layout: post
-title:  "How to generate generic menu icon"
+title:  "How to generate generic menu icon for web page"
 date:   2014-05-25 10:38:00
 categories: tips
 ---